kddubey/cappr/docs/source/select_a_language_model.rst

 .. warning:: Currently, :mod:`cappr.openai.classify` must repeat the ``prompt`` for
              however many completions there are.
 So if your prompt is long and your completions are short, you may end up spending much more with CAPPr.
+             (:mod:`cappr.huggingface.classify` and :mod:`cappr.llama_cpp.classify` do
-             (:mod:`cappr.huggingface.classify` does not have to repeat the prompt because it caches its representation.)
+             not repeat the prompt because they cache its representation.)

 Examples